zhuangwang93/Espresso/byteps/torch/examples/README.md

 DMLC_PS_ROOT_URI: the IP address of the root machine.
 Any machine involved in training can serve as the root machine and its ID is 0.

-Run the command on each NVLink-based GPU machines
+For E1, run the command on each NVLink-based GPU machines
 ```bash
 bash run_nvlink_models.sh WORKERS ID
 ```

-and on each PCIe-only GPU machines
+For E2, run the command on each PCIe-only GPU machines
 ```bash
 bash run_pcie_models.sh WORKERS ID
 ```